djalbat/collections/README.md

 ∀C ¬(C ∈⁺ C)
 ```

+Note that a trivial corollary of this axiom is non-reflexivity, namely no collection can be an element of itself, which does not have to be stated separately.

 Again, having a common base type means that this can be applied more generally across combinattions of mathematical objects that require membership.

 ## Contact